II - Working with Slurm Scripts

 Common Slurm Directives

 The most commonly used Slurm directives are listed in the table below.
-Many options have two versions, one with a single hyphen - followed by one letter, or two hyphens -- followed by an equals sign = and a word.
+Many options have two versions, one with a single hyphen - followed by one letter, or two hyphens -- followed by a word and an equals sign =.
 Some commands have no single-letter equivalent.

 Angle brackets < > indicate a value to be specified, and are not typed.